yeticarus/zelda3-modder/README.md

 - Pokemode: catching any monster with the bug net (or directly with an empty jar).
 Some like guards or raven will fight for you when released.

-- ppu can draw over the black bars
+- ppu can draw over the black bars (in an attempt to get rid of them)

 Most of the mods contain glitches, we need you in our community to fix them :)